They’re watching you.

 Or engage them in a game of “I Spy” or “Who can be the first one to find 10 things that start with the letter T?” or “20 Questions”.

-An idle mind is the devil’s workshop.
+An idle mind can get destructive.
 Getting them involved can help you get back quickly from the brink of a tantrum.

 3. Keep Your Voice Calm And Low